Course Catalogue

 This course helps develop fundraising management strategies through strategic thinking, creative approaches to fundraising, and nurturing donor relationships.
 Students will also develop advanced problem-solving and communication skills through practical, hands-on case study activities and assessments with an organisational focus.

 The Diploma is delivered via e-learning through the FIA Learning Hub, allowing fundraisers to begin their studies anytime.
-Enrollments and course access are granted for 12 months.
+All 4 modules must be completed within a 2-year (24 month) timeframe from enrolment in the first module.
 FIA’s expert tutors provide guidance, assessment support, and feedback via video call /phone and email.
 Our new learning management system ensures your learning experience is positive and professional.

 Download the Course Brochure for details.